MystenLabs/walrus/docs/devnet-public/overview.md

   Blob ID and advance the protocol until the PoA.
 - A read after PoA for a blob F stored by a correct user, will result in F.

-Some assurance properties relate to the storage nodes holding shards in Walrus.
-An **inconsistency proof** proves that a Blob ID was stored by an incorrect user (and was incorrectly encoded).
+Some assurance properties ensure the correct internal processes of Walrus storage nodes.
+For the purposes of defining these, an **inconsistency proof** proves that a Blob ID was stored by an incorrect user (and was incorrectly encoded).

 - After PoA and for a Blob ID stored by a correct user, a storage node is always able to recover the correct sliver for its shards for this Blob ID.